eventnetusa/eventnet/src/_vip/medicare-oep.md

       image_2_path:
     video_block:
       video_id:
   - text_block_markdown: 'Your Medicare mobile assistance center contains seating for 8, video screen, and generator to provide electricity.
-MAC can be used indoor or outdoor.
+MAC can be used indoor or outdoor and can be easily pulled by a car or light truck trailer hitch.
+Set up time: 20 minutes.
 EventNetUSA can supply driver/greeter and manage set up upon request.
 We can also work with you on routing.'
     single_image_block:
       single_image_path:
     double_image_block: